-BART's procurement of its system-wide total of 775 vehicles continued.
+BART's procurement of its system-wide total of 775 vehicles neared completion in FY2024.
 Under the vehicle procurement agreement, BART invoices VTA on a pro-rated basis until contract completion.
 In FY2022 BART assigned title to VTA for the last of the 60 railcars included in VTA's 2013 agreement with BART.